SystemsApproach/tcpcc/design.rst

 The inevitable second step is to compare two or more mechanisms.
-This is because, given the decentralized nature of the Internet, there is no way to ensure uniform adoption of a just one mechanism.
+This is because, given the decentralized nature of the Internet, there is no way to ensure uniform adoption of just one mechanism.
 Comparing quantitative metrics like throughput is easy.
 The problem is how to evaluate multiple mechanism that might coexist, competing with each other for network resources.